-The Internet Protocol (IP) (Wikipedia)1 is the prevailing network layer connectivity standard that has given birth to the internet and now IIoT.
+The Internet Protocol (IP) (Wikipedia) is the prevailing network layer connectivity standard that has given birth to the Internet and now IIoT.
 The IP network layer has enabled independent innovation, both below and above the network layer.
-The bottom three layers, common to the OSI model and the Internet model, have been in use longer and are generally understood; although evolution of IP and non-IP connections and the multitude of wireless-access technologies coming to market create new choices for the IIoT community.
+The physical, link, and network layers have been in use longer; although evolution of IP and non-IP connections and the multitude of wireless-access technologies coming to market create new choices for the IIoT community.